LuXeVi1/Bit6_Viewbook/README.md

 ## Project Structure

+- **Weeks**
-- **Weeks**: Each week's content is stored in a separate folder within the repository.
+    - Each week's content is stored in a separate folder within the repository.
 Week-specific information, including markdown files and additional resources, can be found [here](/Viewbook.md).

+- **README.md**
-- **README.md**: You are currently viewing the main README file, which provides an overview of the project.
+    - You are currently viewing the main README file, which provides an overview of the project.

 ## How to Use